 Victoria can assist students in finding private accommodation, but students should in keep in mind that private accommodation in Wellington is often unfurnished.

-The academic year is made up of three trimesters - February (trimester 1), July (trimester 2) and November (summer trimester).
-The summer semester offers a limited number of courses.
+The academic year is made up of 2 trimesters - February (trimester 1) & July (trimester 2).

 Apply to Victoria University of Wellington